gvalvassori/globant-deng-solution/README.md

 To get started with the project, follow these steps:

 1. Clone the repository from GitHub.
-2. Run `docker-compose build`
+2. Run `docker compose build`
-3. Run `docker-compose up app`
+3. Run `docker compose up app`
-4. Run `docker-compose run migrations` -> This runs the database migrations
+4. Run `docker compose run migrations` -> This runs the database migrations

 ## API Endpoints